 Be tough with time-wasters

-For some strange reason, people assume that freelancers have an easy life and loads of spare time.
-This isn't the case at all.
+For some strange reason, people assume that freelancers have a comfortable life and loads of spare time.
+It isn't the case at all.
 So deal with time-wasters accordingly.
 Tackle unwelcome visitors, phone calls and emails politely but with efficient ruthlessness.
 Establish boundaries with friends or family who want to 'pop in for a brew' or chat over the phone during office hours.

 Say 'no' to people who want free favours.
 Learn to tackle freeloaders and make them back off.
 Get better at spotting potential clients who never intend to hire you.
 Read my tips on how to deal with time-wasters and you'll be on the right track.